cge-tubingens/IDEAL-GENOM-QC/README.md

 }
 ```

-With the above configuration all three steps will run seamlessly, which is the recommended initial configuration.
-If some step want to be skipped the value should be change to `false`.
+With the above configuration, all three steps will run seamlessly, which is the recommended initial configuration.
+If you want to skip some steps, change the value to `false`.
 For example,

 ```
 {